 The research was conducted by a team at UNSW Canberra including Dr Adrian Garrido Sanchis, Professor Paul Hazell and Dr Hongxu Wang, with the outcomes published in the Journal of Water Resources and Industry.

-While there are many novel uses of explosives, including blast fishing and extinguishing fires, ‘blasting bugs’ out of water is a unique alternative when it comes to water sterilisation.
+While there are many novel uses of explosives, including extinguishing fires, ‘blasting bugs’ out of water is a unique alternative when it comes to water sterilisation.

 Why is water sterilisation important?